DevManSam777/devleads/docs/SETUP-GUIDE.md

   3. Generate an app-specific password
   4. Save password for .env

-- **Zoho Mail**:
-  1. Log into Zoho Mail at **https://mail.zoho.com**
-  2. Click your profile picture (top right)
-  3. Select "My Account" (opens in new window)
-  4. Click "Security" tab
-  5. Click "App Passwords"
-  6. Click "Generate New Password"
-  7. Enter a name (e.g., "DevLeads" or "Nodemailer")
-  8. Copy the generated password immediately (only shown once)
-  9. Save password for use in .env

 ### Email Provider Settings

 - These are examples  of how you will fill out your environmental variables later